zone-eu/zone-mta/plugins/README.md

 ### _address_ object

-Address objects are provided by the envelope hooks (_feeder:mail_from_ and _feeder:rcpt_to_).
+Address objects are provided by the envelope hooks (_smtp:mail_from_ and _smtp:rcpt_to_).
 This is not just an address but also any extension data provided by the client.
 The object includes the following properties:

 - **address** is the email address as a string
 - **args** is an object with additional extension arguments (all key names are uppercase)